Scholarship essay - Free Essay Writing Tips at BestEssayTips.com

 Follow All the Rules

 Before you start working on your essay, make sure you know all the rules.
 Do not test the patience of your readers by breaking even a minor rule.
-When it is possible to do so, get the latest set of rules from the organization's web site-- Most importantly, make sure you very clearly understand what you are supposed to write about.
-If the prompt reads, "Account for your opinions about the role of the United States in global warming," that is exactly what you are supposed to do.
+When it is possible to do so, get the latest set of rules from the organization's web site.
+Most importantly, make sure you clearly understand what you are supposed to write your essay.
+If the prompt reads, "Account for your opinions of the role of the United States in global warming," that is exactly what you are supposed to do.
 It would be wrong to frame your essay around global warming.

 Likewise, if you are required to include certain themes or sources in your essay, do not fail to include them.